Supabase MCP server

 • list_migrations: Lists all database migrations

-• apply_migration: Applies a SQL migration (tracked within the database)
+• apply_migration: Applies SQL migrations to the database

 • execute_sql: Executes raw SQL queries